Docs

 Integrate Nhost with Clerk

-The first step is to create a new Clerk application from your Clerk Dashboard if you haven’t done so already.
+The first step is to create a new Clerk application from the Clerk Dashboard if you haven’t done so already.
 You can choose whichever authentication strategy and social sign-in providers you prefer.
 For more information, see the setup guide.

-After your Clerk application has been created, go to the Clerk Dashboard and navigate to the JWT Templates page.
+After your Clerk application has been created, navigate to the JWT templates page in the Clerk Dashboard.
 Click on the New template button to create a new template based on Nhost.

-The JWT Templates page in the Clerk Dashboard.
+The JWT templates page in the Clerk Dashboard.
 The 'New template' button was clicked, and a pop up titled 'New JWT template' is shown.
 The 'Nhost' template is hovered over

 Once the Nhost template is created, you will be redirected to the template's page.
 You can now configure the template to your needs.

-The 'Create new template' page of the JWT Templates page in the Clerk Dashboard
+The 'Create new template' page of the JWT templates page in the Clerk Dashboard

 The Nhost template will pre-populate the default claims required by Nhost and Hasura.
 You can include additional claims as necessary.
 Shortcodes are available to make adding dynamic user values easy.

-The 'Create new template' page of the JWT Templates page in the Clerk Dashboard.
+The 'Create new template' page of the JWT templates page in the Clerk Dashboard.
 The page is scrolled down to the 'Claims' section

 Configure Nhost

 The next step is to provide Nhost with the public keys used to verify the JWT issued by Clerk.
-Assuming you didn’t use a custom signing key, set the JWKS endpoint field to the JSON Web Key Set (JWKS) URL Clerk automatically created with your Frontend API at https://<YOUR_FRONTEND_API>/.well-known/jwks.json
+Assuming you didn’t use a custom signing key, set the JWKS Endpoint field to the JSON Web Key Set (JWKS) URL Clerk automatically created with your Frontend API at https://<YOUR_FRONTEND_API>/.well-known/jwks.json

-You can find this URL in the Clerk Dashboard on the API keys page.
-Scroll down and click on Advanced.
-In the JWT public key section, copy the JWKS URL.
+You can find this URL on the API keys page in the Clerk Dashboard.
+In the left sidebar, select Show JWT public key.
+Copy the JWKS URL.

-The API Keys page in the Clerk Dashboard.
+The API keys page in the Clerk Dashboard.
 A red box outlines the 'Advanced' drop down button.
 A red arrow is pointing to the copy button next to 'JWKS URL' in the 'JWT public key' section

 From your Nhost dashboard, navigate to Settings --> Environment variables.